Race Services - Far West Masters

 Here's the really quick summary of the Far West Masters race procedures:

-• second run start order: slowest-to-fastes within class
+• second run start order: slowest-to-fastest within class

 • first-run DNF/DSQ can run at end of their class on second run